 In the function field, you have the option to define a function.
-If you press the F_x-button, you can see which functions are available for defining your time series function and the editing field is enlarged giving the room for viewing all of the function also when having long formulas.
+If you press the $F_x$ -button in the bottom of the window or double click, you can see which functions are available for defining your time series function and the editing field is enlarged giving the room for viewing all of the function also when having long formulas.